 1st Day – Visiting the castle and exploring the Old Town

-Scotland’s most famous landmark and one of Britain’s most visited tourist attractions is Edinburgh Castle, and if this is your first time here, you must visit this exciting place.
+Scotland’s most famous landmark and one of Britain’s most visited tourist attractions is Edinburgh Castle, one of the best castles in Scotland to visit.
+If this is your first time here, you must visit this exciting place.

-Visiting the castle is one of the unmissable things to do in 3 days in Edinburgh and I highly recommend going in the morning to avoid crowds and buy your ticket in advance here.
+Visiting the castle is one of the unmissable things to do in Edinburgh and I highly recommend going in the morning to avoid crowds.

-Remember that the Edinburgh Castle is the most popular tourist attraction in the city.
-Lines are long and if you want to save time to walk around the Old Town, you should buy a skip-the-line ticket.
+Remember that Edinburgh Castle is the most popular tourist attraction in the city.
+Lines are long and if you want to save time walking around the Old Town, you should buy a skip-the-line ticket.

 Since you’re already in the Old Town the best way to explore it is to follow the Royal Mile, just straight on from the castle’s exit.

-The Old Town was a walled medieval burgh from the 12th to the 16th centuries, and is full of landmark buildings.
-George Heriot’s School, recognized as an important and outstanding example of Scots Renaissance architecture, is visible from the Castle Hill and open to the public on Saturdays.
+The Old Town was a walled medieval burgh from the 12th to the 16th centuries and is full of landmark buildings.
+George Heriot’s School, recognized as an important and outstanding example of Scots Renaissance architecture, is visible from Castle Hill and open to the public on Saturdays.

 Gladstone’s Land is the most important example of 17th-century high-tenement housing to survive in Edinburgh and nearby Laid Stair’s Close is the location of a very picturesque townhouse which is now the Scottish Writer’s Museum.